RobTillaart/MS5837/README.md

 TODO: test with hardware.

-The library is tested with the following boards: TODO
+The library is tested with the following boards:

 As always feedback is welcome.